 Many firms will reimburse their employees in full or in part for job-related education.
 Company vouchers are accepted for direct payment from the employer to the College.
 Payment to the College must be non-conditional; i.e., not contingent on grades.
 A service fee is charged for the company voucher plan.
 A new official company voucher completed in its entirety should be submitted each semester.

-The company voucher forms are available in the Office of Academic Services as well as online and in the Student Aid and Finance Office.
+The company voucher forms are available online and in Student Financial Services.